Deep Multi-task and Meta Learning

 Deep learning has achieved remarkable success in supervised and reinforcement learning problems including image classification, speech recognition, and game playing.
 These models are, however, to a large degree, specialized for the single task they are trained for.
 This course will cover the setting where there are multiple tasks to be solved.
 You will explore goal-conditioned reinforcement learning techniques that can increase learning speed of multiple tasks.
 You will discover how meta-learning methods can be used to learn new tasks quickly.
 You will learn how leverage the shared structure of a sequence of tasks to enable knowledge transfer.
 Through this course, you will develop and advance highly-sought after skills in the field of AI.

 Please note: the course capacity is limited.
-To be considered for enrollment, join the wait list and be sure to complete your NDO application.
-By September 1, an additional course application will be sent out to those who join the waitlist.
+To be considered for enrollment when the course is full, join the wait list and be sure to complete your NDO application.
+In the case that a spot becomes available, Student Services will contact you.
+Make sure you have submitted your NDO application and required documents to be considered.

 What you will learn